 Without the accountability of my calendar, my artist practice becomes a sideline, a project for “when I have the time.”
 But by committing to my art and tracking my practice, I now can confidently say I HAVE an artist practice.
 Because now I can say, “I deserve time to myself.
 I deserve my creativity.”

-BE COURAGEOUSLY CREATIVE: Download the 2016 Accountability calendar by signing up below.
-Print it out and make a public commitment to yourself and your art that you will track the days you are creative.
+BE COURAGEOUSLY CREATIVE: Make a public commitment to yourself and your art that you will track the days you are creative.
 Announce your commitment in the comments below.

 Free Art Challenge: Create an Original Artwork in 10 Days